 Saturdays, Dec.
 10 & 17, 4:30-9:30 p.m.

 Step back in time to a critical point in the Revolutionary War.
-The year is 1780 inside the Governor’s Palace and the Continental Army has experienced several defeats, and British forces are now encroaching on Charlestown.
-However, with the recent victory against Loyalists at Kings Mountain, North Carolina Governor Abner Nash has decided to embrace hope and help the citizens of North Carolina remember the good times from the past … and those that will come after America has won its independence.
+The year is 1781 inside the Governor’s Palace and there is a cautious optimism in the air after General Lord Cornwallis’ defeat at Yorktown.
+North Carolina Governor Abner Nash has decided to embrace hope and help the citizens of North Carolina remember the good times from the past … and those that will come after America has won its independence.

 Inside the Stanly House it is 1803 and the family truly has a reason to celebrate.
 After the duel which led to the death of Richard Dobbs Spaight in September 1802, John Stanly had to flee to South Carolina to escape charges for murder.
 His friends have successfully petitioned North Carolina Governor Benjamin Williams to issue a pardon.
 With this news, John has been able to come back from exile in a triumphant return to New Bern.
 What better way for the Stanly family to celebrate than with a Twelfth Night party?
 As all of New Bern rebuilds from a fire in June 1835, George Dixon is determined to give his children the Christmas he never had as a child.
 His wife, Antoinette, is a bit more financially practical and is convinced they can give their children a good Christmas without breaking the bank.
 In the Commission House Mr. and Mrs. Mohn are hosting a classic 1950s Christmas Eve party with their children, grandchildren, and their friends from town.